levigun/react-portfolio/README.md

 When I am presented with the navigation bar
 I can click each of them and it will redirect me.

-When I scroll tha page
-I am presented information about the developer.

 When I click on the developers work
 I an redirected to their github repository with their deployed link.